vmware/terraform-provider-vra/website/docs/r/vra_network.html.markdown

 ---
 layout: "vra"
-page_title: "VMware vRealize Automation: vra_network"
+page_title: "VMware Aria Automation: vra_network"
 description: |-
-  Provides a VMware vRA vra_network resource.
+  Provides a vra_network resource.
 ---

 # Resource: vra_network

 ## Example Usages

 This is an example of how to create a network resource.